-- Enhancing, developing and directing training programs and attracting Qatari cadres wishing to engage in the insurance sector. - Providing job opportunities and jobs for the local community. - Contribute to the costs and scholarships of a number of Qatari students in their university studies. - Contribute to donations, and support companies through purchases or services that they obtain from the local market - Compliance with the rules of sustainability, and the provision of insurance coverage of all kinds.
+- Enhancing, developing and directing training programs and attracting Qatari cadres wishing to engage in the insurance sector. - Providing job opportunities and jobs for the local community. - · Contribute to the costs and scholarships of a number of Qatari students in their university studies. - Contribute to donations, and support companies through purchases or services that they obtain from the local market - Compliance with the rules of sustainability, and the provision of insurance coverage of all kinds. - Sponsoring and supporting Al-Arabi Sport Clup.